 Although the usefulness of glucosamine continues to be debated, it is at least as effective or more effective than non-steroidal anti-inflammatory drugs (like Tylenol) with generally little in the way of side effects.
-The amount of pain relief also may depend on just how bad your joint pain is in the first place, which may be a contributing factor in inconclusive or conflicting study results on the effectiveness of glucosamine supplements.
-(R) (R) As we will see, generally speaking, those with elevated pain tend to gain the greatest benefits from glucosamine.
+The amount of pain relief also may depend on just how bad your joint pain is in the first place, which may be a contributing factor in inconclusive or conflicting study results on the effectiveness of glucosamine supplements.1 As we will see, generally speaking, those with elevated pain tend to gain the greatest benefits from glucosamine.2

 Glucosamine double-blind study

 Glucosamine sulfate isn’t usually found on its own as a supplement.
 It’s frequently paired with at least one of the following: chondroitin sulfate (helps cartilage retain water), MSM (stands for methylsulfonylmethane, which aids in collagen production), or shark cartilage.
-Although some think these combinations are what makes glucosamine supplements work their magic, researchers have found minimal or no benefits to glucosamine formulas over and above glucosamine as a stand alone supplement.
+Although some think these combinations are what makes glucosamine supplements work their magic, researchers have found minimal or no benefits to blended glucosamine formulas over and above glucosamine as a stand alone supplement.

 Those with moderate to severe pain responded best to the glucosamine/chondroitin combination — 79% had a 20% or greater reduction in pain compared to the placebo, as opposed to 70% of those taking the arthritis drug versus the placebo.

-Those with mild pain felt no statistically significant pain relief from any glucosamine or chondroitin supplementation.
-(R)
+Those with mild pain felt no statistically significant pain relief from any glucosamine or chondroitin supplementation.3

 Are there other studies that back up these results?
 The big question!
 While the GAIT research showed us that these supplements helped some of the 1,583 study participants (who were over age 40 and had documented osteoarthritis), do glucosamine supplements work in otherwise healthy people?

 According to the Natural Medicines Comprehensive Database, which ranks the effectiveness of supplements based on scientific evidence, glucosamine sulfate can be considered beneficial for some people.
-Generally, it is “likely effective” at giving some relief for osteoarthritis, particularly of the knees, and it might slow the breakdown of joints — if taken over several years.
-(R) (R)
+Generally, it is “likely effective” at giving some relief for osteoarthritis, particularly for the knees, and it might slow the breakdown of joints — if taken over several years.3

 The most effective products are those with glucosamine sulfate.
 Note that the GAIT research used glucosamine hydrochloride, which has been shown to not work as well as sulfate.
 However, there is “insufficient evidence,” per the database, on other claims of glucosamine sulfate helping with the following issues: joint pain caused by drugs that lower estrogen levels, painful bladder syndrome, joint stiffness/function as it relates to joint pain or knee pain (though improved knee movement has been found), multiple sclerosis, jaw pain, glaucoma, and weight loss.